Wood Slabs for the World: Urban Wood for a Sustainable Future

 Once the wood is milled, we store the wood in one of our drying structures out of the sun and elements.
 We baby the material to make sure our end product is stable for our customers.
 We stack material on small wood pieces that allow for airflow between layers called “stickers.”
 Having even stickers is oh so important.
 We like to say, “perfect stickers make perfect lumber.”
 The amount of four by fours and stickers that we cut every two months is mind boggling, because each stack uses 150 stickers.
 It’s really important in order to keep your lumber straight.
 On average, it takes an inch per year of thickness to dry wood.

-When producing urban wood, it really does take a long time to dry.
+When producing urban wood slabs, they really does take a long time to dry.
 Because of this, you need to set high standards from the beginning of the process and really commit to them throughout the journey from log to lumber.
 This patience and persistence will ensure you have a product you can stand behind.
 We set high standards for ourselves and then put our blinders on so we don’t rush the process.

 In addition to air drying, we also take advantage of our two Dehumidification Kilns and our Vacuum Kiln.
 The vacuum kiln is our true star which can quicken the drying cycle to just 2 weeks.
 It holds about 4,000 board feet and each load produces about 14,000 pounds of stored carbon!
 It uses vacuum pressure to lower the boiling point of water.
 It sucks all the air out of the chamber so the environment acts as if it’s at 160,000 feet of elevation where water boils at 100 degrees.
 Hot water goes through aluminum plates between each layer of lumber.
 Since there’s no air flow, the wood dries from the inside out.
 There’s also a bladder that goes on top of the stack.
 When the chamber pressure stops, the air in the bladder expands with the pressure and it pushes off of the roof and keeps the unit flat.